-All devices include fully integrated low and high speed oscillators which require no external components for their implementation.
+A choice of oscillator functions are provided including a fully integrated system oscillator which requires no external components for its implementation.
 The ability to operate and switch dynamically between a range of operating modes using different clock sources gives users the ability to optimise microcontroller operation and minimise power consumption.
-Easy communication with the outside world is provided using the internal I^2C and SPI interfaces, while the inclusion of flexible I/O programming features, Timer Modules and many other features further enhance device functionality and flexibility.
+Easy communication with the outside world is provided using the internal I2C and SPI interfaces, while the inclusion of flexible I/O programming features, Timer Modules and many other features further enhance device functionality and flexibility.